 QUT is a major Australian university with a global outlook and a real-world focus.
 It is one of the nation’s fastest growing research universities and graduates include eight Rhodes Scholars, five of which were awarded in the past six years.
 Queensland University of Technology is RAFT’s research partner for one the bone regeneration research projects.

 Royal Free Hospital

 Founded in 1828, The Royal Free Hospital was one of the first hospitals to provide free healthcare in the UK.
 As well as providing patient care, it runs internationally recognised clinical research and training programmes and conducts medical research.
-It is providing academic supervision for RAFT’s research into reducing fat absorption in breast reconstruction.
+It provided academic supervision for the surgical research fellow working on RAFT’s research into reducing fat absorption in breast reconstruction.